Shopping in Namibia

 When it comes to buying souvenirs in the markets of Namibia, you have to bear in mind that bargaining is almost obligatory.
 The initial price of the products is never what you should pay, so, if you negotiate with the artisan, you are sure to reach an agreement that benefits you both.

 We’ve all seen African wooden masks, many of them represent warriors or animals.
 These masks, although they now sell them as souvenirs for tourists, have a religious meaning.
 Most of them represent protective spirits, or also powerful animals.
 Find out from the artisan about the meaning of the mask, so that it isn't just a decorative object.

 It is quite common amongst the typical products of Namibia to find stalls full of wooden bowls.
-These bowls are hand crafted in different sizes and colours.
-There are simple ones, coloured ones, and those with fine geometric drawings, and they are perfect to use in the kitchen.
+These bowls are handcrafted in different sizes and colors.
+There are simple ones, colored ones, and those with fine geometric drawings and they are perfect to use in the kitchen.

-Another of the typical products to buy in Namibia are its multicoloured fabrics.
-They use them to make clothing, but there are also quilts, tablecloths and tapestries that you can take home as gifts.
+Another of the typical products to buy in Namibia are its multicolored fabrics.
+They use them to make clothing, but there are also quilts, tablecloths, and tapestries that you can take home as gifts.
 The quality of these fabrics and the natural dyes gives them great value, which is why, more than a souvenir, they are an example of the traditional art of the region.